How to get permission from parents when you're planning exciting activities for your girls

 You need permission from parents and carers before taking pictures of members under 18.
 You should also ask the girls themselves before taking photos of them.

 Parents and girls can share their consent for filming and photography on the new starter form and on GO.

 Do not make your own forms

-Always use the official Girlguiding permission forms.
-Using your own forms will make it difficult for Girlguiding to support you if there's an accident or incident.
+Always use our official Girlguiding permission forms.
+Using your own forms will make it difficult for us to support you if there's an accident or incident.